sammiee5311/sammiee5311.github.com/_posts/2020-10-01-[Raspi]Self-Driving.md

 ### Thrid Try

 My raspberry pi's sd card was corrupted so I had to format my sd card and re-install the os.
 It took time to install opencv and other libraries again. <br>

+This time, I tried to classify left,right and forward in order to get better accuracy. <br>

+I've used same architecture as a nvidia architecture. <br>

+#### Last 3 result
+loss: 0.3880 - acc: 0.8750 - val_loss: 0.3680 - val_acc: 0.8875
+loss: 0.3339 - acc: 0.8969 - val_loss: 0.3208 - val_acc: 0.9250
+loss: 0.3318 - acc: 0.9062 - val_loss: 0.5883 - val_acc: 0.7250
+{: .notice--info}

+I've got around 85% of accuracy, 80% of validation accuracy and 35% of validation loss. <br>

+However, I've tried to use tensorflow in my raspberry pi to predict a direction of the car. <br>

+It was slow to load the model and predict the value so I've decided to use my computer due to the fact that raspberry pi is slow to use deep learning. <br>

 ### Fourth try